 Festive Walnut Christmas Cookies: A modified version of a Betty Crocker recipe.

 2/3 cup unsalted butter room temperature (150g)

 1/2 cup white sugar

 1 1/2 cups all purpose flour

 1/4 tsp salt

-1. Preheat oven to 375 degrees and cover baking sheet with silpat.
+1. Preheat oven to 350 degrees and cover baking sheet with parchment paper or silpat.

-2. Cream butter with sugars then beat in egg and vanilla.
+2. Using wooden spoon cream butter with sugars and then stir in egg, vanilla and water.

 3. Sift together dry ingredients (flour, baking soda, and salt).
-Add to butter mixture with a wooden spoon just until incorporated.
+Add to butter mixture with a wooden spoon and stir just until incorporated.
 Add walnuts.